AarylS/graphrag_v1/README.md

     -bash-

-   [add the line that prints asking did you ingest data.]
+    have you added data to data folder and processed it? (y/n):

     the program will run the graphrag after ingestion is completed.

-6. to run grahrag on ingested data type n to the question. question is the same as below.
+6. to run grahrag on ingested data type y to the question. question is the same as below.

     -bash-

-    [add the line that prints asking did you ingest data.]
+    have you added data to data folder and processed it? (y/n):

 8. type your question when prompted to type the question,

 9. the graphrag runs.

+if required:
+uv pip install llama-index llama-index-llms-ollama llama-index-embeddings-ollama langchain langgraph langchain-ollama langchain-neo4j langchain-weaviate llama-index-graph-stores-neo4j llama-index-vector-stores-weaviate neo4j weaviate-client ollama